Published by the Faculty of Business, Government and Law, University of Canberra

 + posts

-Dr Julie Smith (BEc(hons)/BA (Asian Studies), PhD (Econs) is an Honorary Associate Professor at the Australian National University, and an awarded Australian Research Council Future Fellow.
+Dr Julie Smith (BEc(hons)/BA (Asian Studies), PhD (Econs) is and Associate Professor of Public Health at the University of Canberra's Health Research Institute.
+She's an awarded Australian Research Council Future Fellow.
 Her recent research has focussed on feminist economic aspects of breastfeeding and regulation of markets in human milk.
-Julie is a visiting fellow at the University of Canberra’s Health Research Institute.

 Highlighted article